-When its time to step up your labeling game and add professional labeling equipment to your assembly line, there are a number of things to consider before making your purchase.
+When it's time to step up your labeling game and add professional labeling system to your assembly line, there are a number of things to consider before making your purchase.
 The type of machine you choose will depend greatly on what you are trying to accomplish and how well your new machine will fit with the rest of your assembly setup.

-The best labeling equipment is the kind that helps you reach your goals while maintaining a high return on investment.
+The best labeling system is the kind that helps you reach your goals while maintaining a high return on investment.
 If your new machine is compatible with your assembly line and is able to immediately help you ramp up your labeling operation to see returns, you will continue to see positive results.
-Shop around and compare prices before committing to a purchase, and avoid burdening yourself with equipment that is too big or expensive for your needs.
+Shop around and compare prices before committing to a purchase, and avoid burdening yourself with a system that is too big or expensive for your needs.